Nair-Meera/HTML_CSS_Website/README.md

 Its just a simple sample which encourage to create advanced level of HTML

-Screenshort.png file are sample screenshort of the website
+# Sample screenshort of the website:

 # Home Page
 ![image](https://user-images.githubusercontent.com/88304166/178149693-5cb8388b-8f8f-4e2e-a4bb-a7c8d8a043eb.png)